 Musk says new autopilot chip to be available in six months

-Tesla Inc Chief Executive Officer Elon Musk said a new chip that improves autopilot features would be available six months in advance to people who ordered the full self-driving version of the electric cars.
+Tesla Inc Chief Executive Officer Elon Musk said a new chip that improves autopilot features would be available in about six months in all of the company's new production electric cars.

 REUTERS: Tesla Inc Chief Executive Officer Elon Musk said a new chip that improves autopilot features would be available in about six months in all of the company's new production electric cars.

-In a series of tweets http://bit.ly/2QRIzAt, Musk said ..."~6 months before it is in all new production cars.
+In a series of tweets, Musk said ..."~6 months before it is in all new production cars.
 No change to sensors.
 This is simple replacement of the Autopilot computer.
 Will be done free of charge for those who ordered full self-driving."

 Musk also tweeted that the new chip would improve the performance of Tesla's Autopilot between 500 percent and 2000 percent.